ChrisJan00/livecode_love/README.md

 		end
 	end

 In this example, changes in the body of _updateEntity_ will be applied on reload, since this is a global function.
 Reloading the file will overwrite this function.
-The global function is called within _love.update_.
+This is the desired behaviour.
+The new version of the function will then be the one called from within _love.update_.

 But if the example had different code in _love.load_ and _love.update_:

 	function love.load()
-		EntityList = {}
 		table.insert(EntityList, { x = 0, update = updateEntity })
 	end